PhD-Thesis-2024/catkin-project-template/README.md

 Template of catkin package for C++ and Python projects in ROS (Robot Operating System).

 Includes basic examples of pub/sub, custom messages and services, and dynamic reconfigure.
-Provides project structure and build/test pipeline using [GitHub workflows](.github/workflows).
+Provides standard ROS project structure and build/test pipeline using [GitHub workflows](.github/workflows).

 Start your journey by clicking [Use this template](https://github.com/new?template_name=catkin-project-template&template_owner=PhD-Thesis-2024).